Reviews You Can Rely On

 Great fit and adjustability

-The Rab Vital Hoody is a versatile, durable, highly technical windbreaker that somehow manages to undercut the price point of every other jacket in our test group.
-Other jackets may weigh fractions of an ounce less, but the Vital opts for improved functionality thanks to a well-honed feature set.
-Unique design points like a neck snap allow you to completely unzip the jacket while still keeping it in place, helping you to quickly dump heat or adjust midlayers.
-A stiffened hood brim might look a tad goofy, but it also offers extra rain deflection, while a fully elastic hood prevents it from billowing in the wind.
-The Vital Hoody was recently updated and now features a fluorocarbon-free DWR finish, further improving performance and solidifying our recognition of this windbreaker as an incredible value.
+The Rab Vital Hoody is a versatile, durable, highly technical windbreaker that somehow manages to undercut the price point of most other jackets of this caliber.
+Other models might weigh less, but the Vital opts for improved functionality thanks to a well-honed feature set.
+Unique design points like a neck snap let you completely unzip the jacket for venting while still keeping it in place, allowing you to dump heat or adjust midlayers quickly.
+A stiffened hood brim may look a bit goofy, but it offers extra rain deflection, while a fully elastic hood prevents it from billowing in the wind.
+“This supremely versatile jacket remains a mainstay in my pack, no matter the activity,” our lead tester said.
+The Vital Hoody features a fluorocarbon-free DWR finish and is one of the few lightweight windbreakers with zippered hand pockets.

 Read more: Rab Vital Hoody review